 The most extreme and challenging case of small stage costs arises when the cost per stage is zero for all states, while a nonzero cost may be incurred only at termination.
-This type of cost structure occurs, among others, in games such as chess and backgammon.
+This type of cost structure occurs, among others, in games such as chess and backgammon (another interesting context is solving the Rubik's cube [AMS19], [MAS19]).
 It also occurs in several other contexts, including constraint programming problems (Section 2.1), where there is not even a terminal cost, just constraints to be satisfied.